MaltbyTom/CREATE/readme.md

  - Framing AI as "flawed/dangerous but inevitable" → channels concern into calls for regulation that favors incumbents (e.g., high compliance barriers protect moats).
  - Dividing potential critics: If creatives/artists/writers see AI as a predatory job-killer and "stupid" hallucinator, while workers fear displacement, it fragments unified pushback.
 Progressive-leaning audiences (Futurism's demo) get fed existential risk/doom narratives that feel intellectually serious but rarely pivot to labor solidarity or antitrust.

-It's not a smoked-filled-room conspiracy — just aligned incentives in a fatigue-saturated media environment.
+It's not a smoke-filled-room conspiracy — just aligned incentives in a fatigue-saturated media environment.
 A PE-backed outlet needs clicks; sensational negative AI stories perform well among curious non-experts.
 Upstream capital wants smooth runway for trillion-dollar data center builds without mass backlash.
 Machiavelli would indeed nod: foster division among those who might otherwise ally (creatives + workers realizing AI could be a shared tool, not just extraction engine), while keeping the narrative on "dangers" that justify more investment in "safe" scaled systems controlled by the few.
 No smoking gun memo, but as you said — 10 seconds of searching connects the dots clearly enough that they don't need to hide it anymore.
 Fun one indeed.
 The pattern holds.